ArchiveBox/docs/Quickstart.md

 If you want to use Docker or Docker Compose to run ArchiveBox, see the [[Docker]] instructions instead.

-First, we install the ArchiveBox dependencies, then we create a folder to store the archive data, and finally we import the list of links to the archive by running `./archive <links_file>`.
+First, we install the ArchiveBox [dependencies](./Install#dependencies), then we create a folder to store the archive data, and finally, we import the list of links to the archive by running `./archive <links_file>`.

 ## 1. Create your archive